 Timely and accurate calculation of cancer incidence rates is hampered by reporting delay, the time lapse before a diagnosed cancer case is reported to the NCI or the delay in receiving updated information for an existing case.
 Currently, the NCI allows a standard delay of 22 months between the end of the diagnosis year and the time the cancers are reported to the NCI in November, almost two years later.
 The data are released to the public in the spring of the following year.
-For example, cases diagnosed in 2011 were first reported to the NCI in November 2013 and released to the public in April 2014.
-However, in each subsequent release of the SEER data, records from all prior diagnosis years (e.g., diagnosis years 2010 and earlier in the 2013 submission to the NCI) are updated as either new cases are found or new information is received about previously submitted cases.
+For example, cases diagnosed in 2012 were first reported to the NCI in November 2014 and released to the public in April 2015.
+However, in each subsequent release of the SEER data, records from all prior diagnosis years (e.g., diagnosis years 2012 and earlier in the 2014 submission to the NCI) are updated as either new cases are found or new information is received about previously submitted cases.

 The submissions for the most recent diagnosis year are, in general, about two percent below the total number of cancers that will eventually be submitted for that year, although this varies by cancer site and other factors.
+To adjust for this, statistical models have been developed to estimate "reporting delay-adjusted rates" for the SEER 9 since 2003 and SEER 13 registries since 2010 and the delay adjusted rates are reported

 The idea behind modeling reporting delay is to adjust the recent rates to anticipate future corrections (additions, changes, and deletions) to the data.
 These adjusted rates and the associated delay model are valuable in more precisely determining current cancer trends, as well as in monitoring the timeliness of data collection-an important aspect of quality control (Clegg et al., 2002).
-Reporting delay models have been previously used in the reporting of AIDS cases (Brookmeyer & Damiano, 1989; Pagano et al., 1994; Harris, 1990).